 View Morgan’s Full Profile →

 Morgan Vien is a first-year MPH student in Health and Social Behavior.
-She is from Fremont, CA and graduated from Santa Clara University with a BS in Public Health Science and two minors in Biology and Sociology.
+She is from Fremont, California, and graduated from Santa Clara University with a BS in Public Health Science and two minors in Biology and Sociology.
 She works on type 2 diabetes prevention at a medical clinic, and separately, on ACEs and trauma on an online community.
 She is interested in preventing cardiometabolic diseases in Asian American populations by addressing several factors including stress, generational trauma, social environment, microaggressions and structural racism, and culturally relevant diet and exercise.
 She enjoys spending time with family and friends, exploring urban and natural settings in the Bay Area, playing piano, and going to the gym.

 View Serena’s Full Profile →

 Serena Master is a first-year MPH student in the Health and Social Behavior concentration.
 She received her bachelor’s degree at the University of Southern California in Global Health.
-While at USC she primarily worked with local Los Angeles communities in addressing issues in walkability, food desserts, and access to care.
-She also did volunteer work in a small village in Rajasthan, India and focused on sustainable health care interventions in hygiene, sanitation, and education.
+While at USC, she primarily worked with local Los Angeles communities in addressing issues in walkability, food desserts, and access to care.
+She also did volunteer work in a small village in Rajasthan, India, and focused on sustainable health care interventions in hygiene, sanitation, and education.
 Currently she is interested in the intersection between global health policy, universal access to resources, and addressing refugee health care.
-In her free-time she enjoys hiking, traveling, and collecting vinyl records.
+In her free time she enjoys hiking, traveling, and collecting vinyl records.